Young man in D.C. march video denounces 'outright lies' about him

 Sandmann said that, with the permission of a teacher who was serving as a chaperone, he began leading the group of students in school spirit chants "to counter the hateful things that were being shouted at our group."

-After a few minutes, the native protestors began approaching, he said, "accompanied by at least one person with a camera."
+After a few minutes, the native protesters began approaching, he said, "accompanied by at least one person with a camera."

 Referring to Phillips, Sandmann said: "I never interacted with this protestor.
 I did not speak to him.
 I did not make any hand gestures or other aggressive moves.
 To be honest, I was startled and confused as to why he had approached me.
 We had already been yelled at by another group of protestors, and when the second group approached I was worried that a situation was getting out of control where adults were attempting to provoke teenagers.